 - Urban Institute.
 A 2016 report from the Urban Institute put the added cost of Medicare for All at roughly $32 trillion over a 10-year period, or $3.2 trillion per year.
 However, state and local governments would save about $4.1 trillion during that same period as the federal government took over their health care costs.
 According to The New York Times, the Urban Institute’s figures assume a 7% increase in payments to doctors and hospitals, a 20% drop in prescription drug prices, administrative costs of around 6%, and no change in Americans’ use of health care services.

 - Mercatus Center.
-The most pessimistic estimate of costs comes from the Mercatus Center at George Mason University.
-In a 2018 paper, Charles Blahous of the Mercatus Center put the 10-year cost of Medicare for All at about $32.6 trillion over current levels.
+The most pessimistic estimate of costs comes from a 2018 paper by Charles Blahous of the Mercatus Center at George Mason University, which put the 10-year cost of Medicare for All at about $32.6 trillion over current levels.
 Blahous assumed that payments to doctors and hospitals would go down under this plan, dropping to the levels offered by the current Medicare system.
 He thought prescription drug costs would drop by 12%, health care usage would rise by 11%, and administrative costs could be around 6%.

 There’s no way around it; these are huge numbers.
 However, it’s worth bearing in mind that health care costs under our current system are also extremely high; they’re just split between the government and private payers.
-According to the Centers for Medicare & Medicaid Services, if the system doesn’t change, total health care spending will grow by around 5.5% per year, reaching nearly $6 trillion per year by 2027.
+According to the Centers for Medicare & Medicaid Services, if the system doesn’t change, total health care spending will grow by around 5.4% per year, reaching $6.2 trillion per year by 2028.

 Economists disagree over whether total health care spending would go up or down under Medicare for All.
-Friedman says it would drop as a result of increased efficiency and better-controlled drug prices, while Thorpe and the Urban Institute both conclude it would rise significantly.
+Friedman and the CBO say it would drop as a result of increased efficiency and better-controlled drug prices, while Thorpe and the Urban Institute both conclude it would rise significantly.

 Funding Medicare for All